Kevin J. Anderson: Early and personal life

-Writing
+Career

 Anderson's first novel, Resurrection, Inc., was published in 1988 and nominated for a Bram Stoker Award for Best First Novel.
 His 1993 collaboration with Beason, Assemblers of Infinity, was nominated for both a Nebula and Locus Award.
 Anderson wrote The X-Files novels Ground Zero (1995), Ruins (1996) and Antibodies (1997).
 Ground Zero reached #1 on the London Sunday Times Best Seller List and Ruins made the New York Times Best Seller list.
 Contracted to write novels in the Star Wars expanded universe, Anderson published the Jedi Academy trilogy in 1994, followed by the 1996 novel Darksaber.
 He and Moesta also wrote the 14-volume Young Jedi Knights series from 1995 to 1998.
 As a noted Star Wars novelist, Anderson was a participant in the FidoNet Star Wars Echo, a 1990s bulletin board system forum cited as one of the earliest influential forms of Star Wars on-line fandom.

 In 1997, Anderson and Brian Herbert signed a $3 million deal with Bantam Books to coauthor a prequel trilogy to the 1965 novel Dune and its five sequels (1969–1985) by Herbert's deceased father, Frank Herbert.
 Starting with 1999's Dune: House Atreides, the ongoing Dune prequel series has expanded to ten novels to date.
-In 2011 Publishers Weekly called the series "a sprawling edifice that Frank Herbert’s son and Anderson have built on the foundation of the original Dune novels."
+In 2011 Publishers Weekly called the series "a sprawling edifice that Frank Herbert's son and Anderson have built on the foundation of the original Dune novels."
 Anderson and Brian Herbert have also published Hunters of Dune (2006) and Sandworms of Dune (2007), sequels to Frank Herbert's final novel Chapterhouse: Dune (1985) which complete the chronological progression of his original series and wrap up storylines that began with his Heretics of Dune (1984).
 Between 2011 and 2014, Anderson and Herbert also released their Hellhole trilogy of novels unrelated to Dune.

 In 2002, Anderson released the steampunk/adventure novel Captain Nemo: The Fantastic History of a Dark Genius and was subsequently asked to write The League of Extraordinary Gentlemen (2003), a novelization of the film of the same name.
 The following year he also wrote the novelization for the 2004 film Sky Captain and the World of Tomorrow.
 In 2005, Anderson co-wrote, along with Dean Koontz, the first book in the Frankenstein series called Frankenstein, Prodigal Son.